OpenTechFund/secure-email/README.md

 **Infrastructure:** Keys are generated and stored locally.
 There is no central point of trust and no collection of user data.

-**Key discovery and validation:** Automatic key exchange even in unencrypted messages.
+**Key discovery and validation:** Public key transmitted automatically in X-Header.
 Trust on first use with optional fingerprint validation.

 **Project status:** Apps for Mac & iOS ready.
 Outlook plugin in alpha, Android app planned.

 **Encryption format:** Implements custom Open Source encryption format.
 Provable CCA security.
 Removes SHA1 and other broken algorithms.
 Encrypts subject lines.
 Signing of other header info prevents replay attacks and surreptitious forwarding.

 **Limitations:** Requires download.
-No webmail support planned.
+No webmail access.
+PGP and S/MIME support in development.

 * Contact: info@mynigma.org
 * Written in: Objective-C, C#, Java